“This production of Amadeus sounds like dynamite” – The Times

 There are also a couple of moments where Mozart’s music is more radically reworked, including a Magic Flute “megamix”.
 Will purists be shocked?
 “Some may be, but not many,” says Slater, firmly.
 “Why should they be?
 Sometimes the musicians say, ‘Oh that’s in the wrong time,’ but I say, ‘No, it’s not a concert.
 We’re in a theatre now and the music has to tell a story.’
 That for me is the most exciting thing.”
 The integration between the different disciplines — in Slater’s words, “getting the actors to sing well and the singers to act well and the orchestra players to move well” — is one aspect of the production that everybody has enjoyed.

-Amadeus opens on 27th October, running until 2nd February 2017.
-Click the link to book your tickets!
+Amadeus reopens on 11th January – Click the link to book your tickets.